 - Set up your repayment plan.
 The loan agreement might specify how you’ll be expected to make payments to the bank or lender.
-Salisbury suggests setting up a direct debit to your bank account to ensure on-time payments.
+Abigail Salisbury, a Pittsburgh-based business attorney, suggests setting up a direct debit to your bank account to ensure on-time payments.

 - Ask questions.
 It’s important to read the loan agreement and note anything you don’t understand.
 Loan agreements aren’t written in a conversational style, and the legal wording can be confusing to business owners.
 Don’t let the document intimidate you.

 “If you don’t understand it, don’t be embarrassed to ask,” Salisbury said.

 If you’d like an example of a business loan agreement before applying for a loan from a lender, or you’d like to draw up a contract before lending to friends or family, search online for a template.
 LawDepot provides free business loan agreement templates that you can customize based on your state and transaction details.

 Before using your own loan agreement in any capacity, be sure to have a business attorney review the document.
 Or, hire a lawyer to write the contract if you’re unsure how to write a loan agreement template.
 Mistakes in a loan agreement could result in consequences for both the lender and the borrower.
 Thoroughly review the document before you sign it.

 What to avoid in a business loan agreement

 The lender will most likely be in the driver’s seat, leaving you with little room to negotiate any aspect of the loan agreement.
 If you see something in the agreement that you don’t like, your ability to negotiate might depend on the size of your business.
 Before signing a loan agreement, look out for these red flags.